awsdocs/amazon-route53-docs/doc_source/resolver.md

 The Resolver additionally contains endpoints that you configure to answer DNS queries to and from your on\-premises environment\.

+**Note**
+ Forwarding private DNS queries to any VPC CIDR \+ 2 address from your on\-premises DNS servers is not supported, and can cause unstable results\.
+Instead, we recommend that you use a Resolver inbound endpoint\.

 You also can integrate DNS resolution between Resolver and DNS resolvers on your network by configuring forwarding rules\. *Your network* can include any network that is reachable from your VPC, such as the following:
 + The VPC itself
 + Another peered VPC